robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Now go to the `signup` page <a href="http://localhost:5173/signup" target="_blank">http://localhost:5173/signup</a> and submit the form.

-In your terminal you should have output similar to this, obviously your Ethereal email address will be different.
+You should have output similar to this in your terminal..

 ```bash
   VITE v4.4.9  ready in 972 ms